Joint birth registration

 Having 'parental responsibilities and rights' (PRRs) means that each parent has a legal duty to decide how best to look after a child.

-Joint birth registration is one way for a father who isn't married to the mother to get PRRs.
+Joint birth registration is one way for a father or second female parent who is not married to or in a civil partnership with the mother to get PRRs.

 A mother's parental responsibilities and rights